 People have been puzzling over these questions for millennia.

-Early Christians argued about whether salvation came about through faith, or by works.
+Early Christians argued about salvation by faith, or by works.

 Even if we can’t answer a question, we can entertain and educate ourselves by thinking about it.
-That’s why my novel Biotime explores these issues.
-I’ve blogged about this before – see eg 7 ways my sci-fi novel Biotime explains the meaning of life or Klimt, Beethoven and Biotime.
+That’s why my novel Coronatime explores these issues.
+I’ve blogged about this before – see eg 7 ways my sci-fi novel Coronatime explains the meaning of life or Klimt, Beethoven and Coronatime (links in bold italics are to other posts on this site).

 The ancient Greeks explored the issue in the character Tithonus.
+Who was Tithonus?
 When Eos, Titan of the dawn, kidnapped Tithonus from the royal house of Troy to be her lover, she asked Zeus to make him immortal; but forgot to ask for eternal youth.
 Tithonus lived for ever but became older and older and lived in misery.
+I picture him as a wizened cricket, living on a bare shelf in a cell.

-You can discover how Biotime explores the meaning of life and immortality by clicking on the links above, or best of all by reading the complete first part of the novel on this site.
+You can discover how Coronatime explores the meaning of life and immortality by clicking on the links above.